-US pastor Terry Jones has cancelled his sell-out Koran-burning event late last night after he realised he was all but a dead man.
+US pastor Terry Jones cancelled his sell-out Koran-burning event late last night after he realized he was all but a dead man.

 Jones, pastor of the Dove World Outreach Center in Gainesville, Florida, which has fewer than 50 members, had planned his book-burning celebration for this Saturday, and called it "International Burn a Koran Day".